 Johnny Cordova, one of the contributing poets, was asked to step in to oversee typesetting and cover design.
 After contributor copies of Shō’s premiere issue were mailed out, Johnny stayed on as managing editor and opened Shō to national submissions, soliciting work in the process from a handful of poets he’d been reading.

-Shō Number Two appeared in Spring 2003 and featured poetry by William Packard, Todd Moore, Gerald Locklin, Joan Jobe Smith, Fred Voss, Ann Menebroker, Amy Uyematsu, Jim Simmerman, Virgil Suárez, A.D.
-Winans, Lyn Lifshin, Robert L. Penick, and others.
+Shō Number Two appeared in Spring 2003 and featured poetry by Lyn Lifshin, Amy Uyematsu, Jim Simmerman, Virgil Suárez, William Packard, Todd Moore, Gerald Locklin, Joan Jobe Smith, Fred Voss, Ann Menebroker, A.D.
+Winans, Robert L. Penick, and others.
 We think it could hold its own in any collector’s library.

 Shortly after publishing Shō Number Two, Johnny moved unexpectedly from Arizona to California.
 After a promising start, Shō was no more.

-But in the summer of 2021, after ten years living in Southeast Asia, Johnny returned to Arizona and accepted a role as poetry editor for Hohm Press.
-Shortly thereafter, he received the green light and the funding to resurrect Shō.
+But in the summer of 2021, after ten years living in Southeast Asia, Johnny returned to Arizona and shortly thereafter received the green light from Hohm Press (our parent publisher) to resurrect Shō.
 So here we are.

 The name Shō was given to Sita Martin by her spiritual teacher, Lee Lozowick.
 He never told her what it meant.